What is an FTB Tax Lien?

 Contact a Tax Attorney today for a free consultation

-If you have a tax liability with the IRS or FTB, SBOE or EDD, the taxing agency can file a lien against you.
+If you have a tax liability with the IRS or FTB, CDTFA or EDD, the taxing agency can file a lien against you.
 There are steps you can take to resolve your tax dispute to avoid unwanted collection actions.
 Contact a tax attorney at Disparte Tax Law today for a free consultation.